rladigital/rla-static-site/src/pages/news/10-questions-with…-faye-prince.md

 metaDescription: 10 Questions with our Account Director Faye Prince
 ---

-**What’s your role at RLA?**

-I’ve recently been promoted to Account Director, so I’ve been enjoying my new email signature and it feels nice to write it in this box.

 **Ok, so what do you actually do?**

 I was made an Account Director last year and work in the client services side of things, alongside two great Account Managers, Hannah and Sophie.